 - Please include a detailed description of the cache location in the encoded "hints" section that will guide a finder to the location without difficulty.

 - In order to see the geographical impact of geocaching, the Lee’s Summit Parks and Recreation Department encourages the finder to submit his name, city and state on the official geocache web site once a cache is located in a city park.

 - Geocachers are allowed to place a cache on Lee’s Summit Parks and Recreation property so long as they comply with the restrictions stated above.
 Caches found not to be in compliance with this policy may be removed at the discretion of department staff.

 - Please do not place food, sharp items, illegal items such as drugs, or materials restricted from minors, such as tobacco or alcohol, in the physical cache.

-Dog Park Rules (Applicable only for Happy Tails Off Leash Dog Park)
+Dog Park Rules (Applicable only for Happy Tails and Dogwood Off Leash Dog Park)